nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

     @oracle-5.0-create-partitions-job.sql
 ## Domibus 5.0.2 (from 5.0.1):
                 - Replace the Domibus war
-                - Run the appropriate DB migration script(mysql-5.0.1-to-5.0.2-upgrade.ddl for MySQL or oracle-5.0.1-to-5.0.2-upgrade.ddl for Oracle)
+                - Run the appropriate DB upgrade script(mysql-5.0.1-to-5.0.2-upgrade.ddl for MySQL or oracle-5.0.1-to-5.0.2-upgrade.ddl for Oracle)
 ### Partitioning (only oracle)
 #### Situation A: partitioning an existing 5.0.2 database, that contains user messages and was not partitioned